RSE1982/beijing-air-quality/README.md

     - Allow users to explore spatial, temporal, and predictive insights
     - Communicate findings clearly to both technical and non-technical users

+## 🌍 Application of Data Analytics in Air Quality Management

+Air quality analytics plays a critical role in environmental health, enabling:

+- Identification of pollution hotspots
+- Understanding diurnal and seasonal pollution cycles
+- Evaluating policy impacts (e.g., vehicle restrictions, heating controls)
+- Supporting public health advisories (especially for vulnerable groups)
+- Building medium- and short-term pollution forecasts

+Machine learning and AI address real-world challenges such as:

+- Predicting harmful PM2.5 peaks ahead of time
+- Detecting station behaviour patterns that may indicate local emission sources
+- Automating anomaly detection in sensor networks

+These applications demonstrate the value of analytical and AI-driven approaches in environmental decision-making and policy planning.

 ## 🔍 Hypotheses & Validation Methods

 ### H1 — There is a strong seasonal pattern in PM2.5 levels.